Udzu/pudzu/pillar.md

 ('RED', 'GREEN', 'BLUE')
 ```

 **Colormaps**: various matplotlib-compatible colormap generators, e.g. for use with Image.from_gradient below.
 Requires numpy.
-Includes the following.
+Includes the following:

 *GradientColormap*: generate a colormap from a sequence of colors, and optionally the spacing intervals between them.
 Can also be used as a discrete cycling colormap.